roryprimrose/ModelBuilder/README.md

 }
 ```

-If ignoring a property is specific to a test scenario that this could also be inlined in the create call.
+If a specific scenario needs to ignore a property then this can be inlined in the create call.

 ```
-var model = Model.Ignoring<PersonalDetails>(x => x.Age).Create<CreateAccountRequest>();
+var model = Model
+    .Ignoring<PersonalDetails>(x => x.Age)
+    .Create<CreateAccountRequest>();
 ```

 ### IPostBuildAction

-An `IPostBuildAction` are like the `Set` and `SetEach` extension methods.
-They provide the opportunity to tweak an instance after it has been created or populated.
-Suported post-build actions are evaluated in descending priority order after an instance has been created or populated.
+An `IPostBuildAction` is like the `Set` and `SetEach` extension methods.
+It provides the opportunity to tweak an instance after it has been created or populated and are evaluated in descending priority order.

 ### IPropertyResolver

-An `IPropertyResolver` is used to assist in resolving the properties on a type when populating instances of a model.
+An `IPropertyResolver` is assists in resolving the properties on a type when populating instances of a model.

-The `DefaultPropertyResolver` provides the logic for identifying the properties on a type that can be populated and the order in which they should be populated (using `IExecuteOrderRule` values).
+The `DefaultPropertyResolver` provides the logic for identifying the properties on a type that can be populated and using `IExecuteOrderRule` values to determine the priority order in which they should be populated.
 It also supports identifying whether a property should be populated even though it can be.
 The typcial scenario here is that a property that returns a value provided in a constructor parameter should not be overwritten with a new value.

 ### ITypeCreator

-An `ITypeCreator` is used to create instances of classes, or reference types with the exception of System.String.
-There are three type creators that ModelBuilder provides out of the box.
-EnumerableTypeCreator, ArrayTypeCreator and DefaultTypeCreator.
+An `ITypeCreator` creates instances of class or struct types.
+There are several type creators that ModelBuilder provides out of the box.
+These are:
+- StructTypeCreator
+- EnumerableTypeCreator
+- ArrayTypeCreator
+- DefaultTypeCreator

+`StructTypeCreator` provides the logic for creating `struct` values that either do not have a constructor defined or define a constructor with parameters.

 `ArrayTypeCreate` will create instances of Array types and populates the instance with data.